daveg1/clicker-game/readme.md

 # Block Clicker Game
-A minecraft themed clicker game.
-Assets were obtained from the Minecraft wiki.
+A Minecraft-themed clicker game.
+Assets were obtained from the [Minecraft Wiki](https://minecraft.fandom.com/wiki/Minecraft_Wiki).

 #### npm
 Install using `npm i` then run using `npm run dev`